suckowbiz/fritzbox-cloudflare-dnsupdater/README.md

  It was developed to address the special needs when populating IP address changes received at a [AVM FRITZ!Box](https://avm.de/produkte/fritzbox/) to Cloudflare.

+## Docker Image

+A Docker image is available from official Docker registry at `suckowbiz/fritzbox-cloudflare-dnsupdater`.

 ## Usage

 1. Start `fritzbox-cloudflare-dnsupdater` (e.g. on a machine in the local AVM FRITZ!Box network: